rntrp/default-method-lookup-utils/README.md

 dog.woof(); // will it woof?
 ```

+What we expect here, is that `method.invoke(proxy)` will somehow delegate our method call to the default method.
-Our dog doesn't woof 🤨.
-Instead, it throws an everlong stacktrace of pretty
+Unfortunately, it doesn't happen.
+Our dog doesn't woof.
+Instead, it throws a lengthy stacktrace of pretty
 vague `InvocationTargetException`s at us.

 Let's try it again, but this time with the `DefaultMethodLookupUtils`: